Colloquium: Mechanical formalisms for tissue dynamics: Ingredients included in tissue modelling

 \subsubsection{A complex example}

-{ now present an example of a tissue rheology model that incorporates most ingredients listed in {the} {introductions of} Section{s}~\ref{sec:ingredients} {and \ref{sec:summary-ingredients}}.
-Figure~\ref{fig:schema-intra-inter-detail}} {is decomposed into four blocks.
+To open the way towards more realistic, complex descriptions, we now present an example of a tissue rheology model that incorporates most ingredients listed in the introductions of Sections~\ref{sec:ingredients} and \ref{sec:summary-ingredients}.
+Figure~\ref{fig:schema-intra-inter-detail} is decomposed into four blocks.
 The upper line corresponds to the deviatoric part of the deformation, and the lower to the volume-related rheology.
-Each part is {further} decomposed into intra-cell rheology (left block) and inter-cell {processes} (right block).}
+Each part is further decomposed into intra-cell rheology (left block) and inter-cell processes (right block).

-{Fig.~\ref{fig:schema-intra-inter-detail} indicates the topology of the diagram, and the numerous parameters involved:} {$G_1$, $G_2$, $\etacell$, $\yieldstress$, $\eta_3$, $\dev \cytokinesisratetensor$, $\swellingviscosity$, $\swellingrate$, $\trace \cytokinesisratetensor$, $\apoptosisviscosity$, $\apoptosisrate${.}} {It yields} {the energy and dissipation functions{:}} {\bee \energy & = & G_1 (\dev {\varepsilon_1})^2 + G_2 (\dev {\varepsilon_{\rm intra}})^2\\ \dissipation & = & \etacell (\dev \deformationratetensor_{\rm intra}\,-\,\dev \deformationratetensor_1)^2 \nonumber \\ & + &\yieldstress \, | \dev \deformationratetensor- \dev \deformationratetensor_{\rm intra} - \dev \deformationratetensor_3 - \dev \cytokinesisratetensor| \nonumber \\ & + & \eta_3 (\dev \deformationratetensor_3)^2\, +\, \frac{1}{2} \swellingviscosity (\trace \deformationratetensor_{\rm intra} - \swellingrate + \trace \cytokinesisratetensor)^2\nonumber \\ & + & \frac{1}{2} \apoptosisviscosity(\trace \deformationratetensor - \trace \deformationratetensor_{\rm intra} - \trace \cytokinesisratetensor+\apoptosisrate)^2 \eee} {where the following independent variables have been chosen (see Section~\ref{sec:choices:dissipation} and {Appendix}~\ref{sec:choices:dissipation:eliminate:variables}): $\dev\varepsilon_1$ and $\dev\varepsilon_{\rm intra}$ for the springs, $\dev\deformationratetensor_3$ for the dashpot $\eta_3$, $\trace\varepsilon_{\rm intra}$ for the cell volume, and {as usual} $\dev\deformationratetensor$ and $\trace\deformationratetensor$ for the total {deformation rate.} }
+{Fig.~\ref{fig:schema-intra-inter-detail} indicates the topology of the diagram, and the numerous parameters involved:} $G_1$, $G_2$, $\etacell$, $\yieldstress$, $\eta_3$, $\dev \cytokinesisratetensor$, $\swellingrate$, $\swellingviscosity$, $\trace \cytokinesisratetensor$, $\apoptosisviscosity$, $\apoptosisrate$.
+It yields the energy and dissipation functions: {\bee \energy & = & G_1 (\dev {\varepsilon_1})^2 + G_2 (\dev {\varepsilon_{\rm intra}})^2\\ \dissipation & = & \etacell (\dev \deformationratetensor_{\rm intra}\,-\,\dev \deformationratetensor_1)^2 \nonumber \\ & + &\yieldstress \, | \dev \deformationratetensor- \dev \deformationratetensor_{\rm intra} - \dev \deformationratetensor_3 - \dev \cytokinesisratetensor| \nonumber \\ & + & \eta_3 (\dev \deformationratetensor_3)^2\, +\, \frac{1}{2} \swellingviscosity (\trace \deformationratetensor_{\rm intra} - \swellingrate + \trace \cytokinesisratetensor)^2\nonumber \\ & + & \frac{1}{2} \apoptosisviscosity(\trace \deformationratetensor - \trace \deformationratetensor_{\rm intra} - \trace \cytokinesisratetensor+\apoptosisrate)^2 \eee} {where the following independent variables have been chosen (see Section~\ref{sec:choices:dissipation} and {Appendix}~\ref{sec:choices:dissipation:eliminate:variables}): $\dev\varepsilon_1$ and $\dev\varepsilon_{\rm intra}$ for the springs, $\dev\deformationratetensor_3$ for the dashpot $\eta_3$, $\trace\varepsilon_{\rm intra}$ for the cell volume, and {as usual} $\dev\deformationratetensor$ and $\trace\deformationratetensor$ for the total {deformation rate.} }

 { {T}he problem can then be treated according to the method {detailed in Appendix~}{\ref{sec:choices:dissipation:tensorial}} to obtain a set of equations describing the behaviour of the {tissue.} } {For this example, t}{he case of large deformations is treated in Appendix~}{\ref{app:example:gdef:complex}.}